 Does chronotype affect academic performance?
-Using data from Add Health, which uniquely combines official high school transcripts with DNA-based information, this paper examines whether the genetic predisposition for a morning-oriented chronotype affects high school GPA.
+Chronotype is an expression of a person’s circadian rhythm.
+The combination of its biological variation across individuals with rigid social constraints inevitably results in different degrees of alignment between the biological and the social clock, potentially altering efficiency when performing tasks.
+Using data from Add Health, which combines official high school transcripts with DNA-based information, this paper examines whether the genetic predisposition for a morning-oriented chronotype affects high school GPA.
 Exploiting the natural experiment of random genetic inheritance among full siblings, I estimate causal effects.
 Results indicate that, holding the genetic predisposition for educational attainment fixed, a higher propensity for morningness has a positive and statistically significant impact on high school GPA.
-This effect is driven by the early birds, who benefit from a closer alignment between their biological and the social clocks.
+Findings suggest that this enhancing effect derives from a closer synchronisation between their biological and the social clocks.

 We estimate the effect of sleep on labor productivity addressing the two main challenges in time use research: the unavoidable substitutions among activities implied by the time budget constraint and the endogeneity of the allocation of time.
 We use complete time diary data to identify the relative effect of sleep vs. non-work activities among employees working the same number of hours, and account for the endogeneity of time use choices by leveraging longitudinal information on productivity in a value-added specification.
 We show that, when work hours are held constant, substituting sleep with other non-work activities does not affect labor productivity.